kineticstoolkit/kineticstoolkit_doc/html/_sources/timeseries_manipulating.md

   [](api/ktk.TimeSeries.get_ts_before_event.rst),
   [](api/ktk.TimeSeries.get_ts_after_event.rst),
   [](api/ktk.TimeSeries.get_ts_between_events.rst) to split a TimeSeries in time following specific criteria.
+  - and more.

+The full set of TimeSeries' public methods is found in the [API](api/ktk.TimeSeries.rst).

-In this tutorial, we will see how to use these methods to manage a TimeSeries of marker trajectories.
-We will start by loading a sample `c3d` file with some marker trajectories, using [](api/ktk.read_c3d.rst).
+This section shows how to use these methods to manage a TimeSeries of marker trajectories.
+We start by loading a `c3d` file with some marker trajectories, using [](api/ktk.read_c3d.rst).
 This example has 26 markers with 3678 samples recorded at 120 Hz.

 ```{code-cell} ipython3
 import kineticstoolkit.lab as ktk